nodezeroat/project-athena/Curriculum/Module 11 - Linux and Server Security/lectures/lecture_2_hardening.md

 ### Configure logging, and monitor logs for anomalies

-Application logs should be aggregated remotely to ensure that they can’t be altered or destroyed by an attacker, and the logs should be analysed to detect anomalous behaviour which could reveal the start of an active attack.
+Application logs should be aggregated remotely to ensure that they can't be altered or destroyed by an attacker, and the logs should be analysed to detect anomalous behaviour which could reveal the start of an active attack.

 ### Check dependencies for vulnerabilities